da03/mm/README.md

 # mm

-Painful having to enter passwords when copying files among two machines?
+Painful having to enter passwords when copying files among any two machines you have?

 Tired of adding ssh public key files between each pair of machines you have?

-Not able to remember the long ip adresses of your machines?
-Machines Management (mm) provides functionalities to manage multiple machines, adding key files automatically for you.
-You can assign nicknames to your machines, and can copy files, list files, log in to other machines by using their nicknames, as simple as `mcp nickname1:path/to/file1 nickname2:path/to/file2`.
+Not able to remember or discriminate the long ip adresses of your machines?

+Machines Management (mm) provides functionalities to manage multiple machines, managing SSH key files automatically for you.
+You can

+* assign nicknames to your machines,

+* copy files, list files, log in to other machines by using their nicknames, as simple as `mcp nickname1:path/to/file1 nickname2:path/to/file2`.

+* avoid entering passwords every time after setting up only ONCE.

 The implementation is purely based on python 2.7, with no additional package requirements.

 ### Requirements: